-- 1. A total of thirty (30) semester hours in history with twenty-one (21) hours in courses numbered over 600.
+- A total of thirty (30) semester hours in History with twenty-one (21) hours in courses numbered over 600.
 A 3.0 GPA is required for graduation.
 Only one HIS 692 will count toward the degree. - Plan of Study.
-Students must submit their signed, official Plan of Study Form to the Graduate Studies Office by the end of the first semester they are enrolled.
-The Plan of Study Forms are available at www.edu/graduatestudies - click on "Current Students" and then the "Plans of Study" link. - 3.
+Students must submit their signed, official Plan of Study Form to the Graduate School by the end of the first semester they are enrolled.
+The Plan of Study Forms are available at www. usm.edu/graduateschool. - 3.
 HIS 710 at its first offering by the department. - HIS 725 and HIS 726 for those concentrating in United States History; HIS 720 and an additional seminar for those in European History; HIS 781 and HIS 782 for those in Latin American History. - HIS 711 or HIS 712 depending on the emphasis area.
-Students whose major field is in Latin American History will take HIS 711 unless otherwise advised by the director of Graduate Studies. - 6.
-A reading knowledge of one foreign language.
+Students whose major field is Latin American History will take HIS 711 unless otherwise advised by the dean of Graduate School. - A reading knowledge of one foreign language.
 Students in Latin American History must have a reading knowledge of either Spanish or Portuguese. - 7.
-A thesis, which will confer six (6) hours credit within the minimum hourly requirements - 8.
+A thesis, which will confer six (6) hours credit within the minimum hourly requirements. - 8.
 During the spring semester of the second year, the student will take a comprehensive written examination. - 9.
 A thesis defense is required.